zammad/zammad-documentation/appendix-repo-file.rst

  sudo zypper update zammad

-Remark
+Note
 =============
-If you are on old repo file, you will get error messages like:
+If you're using an old repo file, you will get error messages like these:

 ::